Research & Instruction

 Stop by the Research Help Desk on the 1st floor in the Learning Commons of the Howard-Tilton Memorial Library.

-- Spring 2015 Hours (calendar of hours)
+- Fall 2017 Hours (calendar of hours) - Hours may vary.

 - Monday–Thursday 9 am - 9 pm